ellmetha/django-machina/docs/customization/overriding_applications.rst

 Your overridden application may need to add new models or modify *django-machina* own models.
 As stated in this snippet, custom models must be declared **before** the import of the *django-machina* models.
 This means that you can override a *django-machina* model in order to change the way it behaves if you want.
 Please refer to -- to get detailed instructions on how to override *django-machina* models.

-Only import *django-machina* models is not enough.
+Only importing *django-machina* models is not enough.
 You have to ensure the models migrations can be used by your Django project.
 You have two possibilities to do so:

   * you can copy the content of the ``migrations`` folder from the application you want to override to your own local application
   * you can configure the ``MIGRATION_MODULES`` Django setting (or ``SOUTH_MIGRATION_MODULES`` if you are using South) to reference the original migrations of the application you want to override